 All residence halls with the exception of Pace Hall require a meal plan.
 See Residence Hall Pamphlet or web site for details and prices.
+Sorority and Fraternity Houses may opt to purchase the commuter meal plan.

 Other Regulations

 Additional regulations pertaining to residence hall and apartment living are found in the General Residence Hall Policy Pamphlet and attachments to contracts.